Grrravity/NewsPaperApp/README.md

 flutter build ios
 ```

-3. Now in Xcode, open Runner.xcworkspace in your akt_token app's ios folder
+3. Now in Xcode, open Runner.xcworkspace in your NewsPaperApp app's ios folder

 4. Select your device in the list next to the runner and press Run icon